The Cormanus Chronicles: 2014

 Once on the north shore of the Hawkesbury, it's a pretty trip alongside the river until you turn north towards Wollombi.

-I really wanted to ride this road so I could say I'd been to Lemming Corner.
+I'd really wanted to ride this road so I could say I'd been to Lemming Corner.

 It's a beauty, although our enjoyment of it was slightly marred by meeting a police car half way around it.
 There's no photo; I was hanging on too tight.